edmond-ym/button-request-panel/public/documentation/README.md

 it is unique.
 #### Repeated Messages
 ![alt text](assets/repeat_message.png)

+The sender may press the same button from same device multiple times.
+Each time the sender presses the button, the message is generated.
+It means that you will see repeated messages in the console/PWA App.

+You may disable that in the console.

+Once you disable that, there is no repeated messages.
+When there is no corresponding message and the sender try to press the button, the message is generated.
+After that, further press on the same button from the same device will not be entertained.
+If that message is deleted in the console, the press on that button will lead to the regeneration of the message.

 ### Ownership Share
 You may share the device to another user of this console, to enable them to view, pin, or